Julia Trezise-Conroy

 Julia had adopted the ethical standpoint within six months of starting the transition within her diet.
 Julia now takes the commitment very seriously.

 “I’m completely vegan; that extends to clothing, cosmetics, homewares, and anything else.
 At this stage I have fortunately not been in a position where I have had to eat animal products, not even whilst travelling.
 Even overseas I have found that it is generally possible to stay vegan if you are well-prepared and well-researched.
-I imagine it’s not like that in every country but I have been lucky so far.
-It does mean that my partner (who is also vegan) and I plan holidays based on how easy or difficult we think it will be to access vegan foods.”
+I imagine it’s not like that in every country but I have been lucky so far.”

 Plant-strong eating